EasyPNR/slate-easypnr-api-v4/source/index.html.md

 ### Query Parameters
 Parameter|Default|Description
 ---------|-------|-----------
-Algorithm|(empty)|When specified, it enforces the decoding to be done using the selected algorithm. <br>When empty or invalid, the server will choose one automatically.
+algorithm|(empty)|When specified, it enforces the decoding to be done using the selected algorithm. <br>When empty or invalid, the server will choose one automatically.

 ### Supported Decoder Algorithms
 Name              |Description